alveflo/html5ify/README.md

 ```

 ## CLI
-html5ify ships with a cli application which can be used as a reference to ensure which attributes that's valid for given html tags.
+html5ify ships with a cli application which can be used to compile/lint documents, modify documents and store them into an output folder and also be used
+as a reference to list available attributes for given tags.
 ### Options
 ```
   Usage: html5ify [options]

   Options:

     -h, --help             output usage information
-  -V, --version      output the version number list <tag>         Get all valid attributes for given <tag>
+    -V, --version          output the version number
+    -l, --list <tag>       Get all valid attributes for given <tag>
+    -d, --dir <path>       Specifies directory to process -f, --file <filename>  Specifies file to process -r, --recurse          Reads directory recursively
+    -o, --out <path>       Specifies output directory
     -g, --globals          Get all valid global attributes -u, --unsupported      Get all unsupported attributes in HTML5
 ```
 ## Gulp
 ### Options